tautvydasversockas/CSharp_Beginners_Course/01-console-application/README.md

 Result: Hello!
 ```

-## Exercise 1.4: write your text to console in green colour
+## Exercise 1.4: write your text to the console in green colour